 As a born and (partially) bred Washingtonian, I am constantly aware of how lucky I am to call DC home.
 As a current resident of the beautiful and diverse neighborhood of Crestwood, I serve as the elected ANC commissioner, a role in which I am reminded every day of the power of neighbors to effect change and build community.
-At the start of my career, I represented tenants as a student attorney with DC Law Students in Court - a non-profit that provides free, high-quality representation to poor and indigent tenants in DC.
+At the start of my career, I represented tenants as a student attorney with DC Law Students in Court (now called Rising For Justice) — a non-profit that provides free, high-quality representation to poor and indigent tenants in DC.

-When I'm not with my Flock colleagues, or running my own small boutique firm, you might find me at the Sheridan School, where I serve on the Board of Trustees and see these same values fiercely exhibited for my son and daughter every day.
-If there is a theme to my background I hope it would be something close to the mantra my wife says to our kids: It's nice to be nice.
+When I'm not with my Flock colleagues or running my own boutique law firm, you might find me at the Sheridan School, where I serve on the Board of Trustees and see these same values fiercely exhibited for my son and daughter every day, or in Rock Creek Park, taking a walking meeting in my role as Board Chair of the Rock Creek Conservancy, a watershed organization and the official Friends group to Rock Creek Park.
+If there is a theme to my background I hope it would be something close to the mantra my wife tells our kids: It's nice to be nice.
 Really, I'd just like to continue making nice happen.